Metal Detecting Research & Exploration - A Complete Guide, page 61

 Differential growth will naturally follow any features buried below.
 Although the growth differences may appear small close up, from an elevated point of observation the pattern they make is more visible and differs in tone or color from the normally growing surrounding vegetation.
 When the sun is low to the horizon, shadows cast by the taller crops can also become visible.

 By their nature, crop marks are only visible seasonally and may not be visible at all except in very wet or dry seasons.
 Droughts can be especially useful to crop mark hunters as the differential growth can become apparent in normally hardy species such as grass.
+Under the right conditions, normally unseen walking paths and trails may become visible due to the difference between normal soil and compacted soil.

 Aerial archaeology is based on spotting the crop marks from the air and has been quite successful in locating the sub-surface archaeological features.
 Such aerial reconnaissance is one of the most important ways in which new archaeological sites are discovered today.
 For example, in 2009, investigation of crop marks near Stonehenge revealed a variety of 6,000 year old prehistoric subterranean structures.